Building Better Assessments in Family Social Work

 Insights Into Best Practice

 Assessments are the cornerstone of social work, forming the foundation upon which we understand and respond to the lives of children and families.
-A good assessment identifies risks, strengths, needs, and protective factors, helping professionals make informed decisions to safeguard children and support positive change for families.
-But in today’s climate - where demand is rising, resources are tight, and cases are becoming increasingly complex - delivering high-quality assessments can feel like a daunting task.
+A good assessment pinpoints risks and protective factors while highlighting strengths and needs, so that professionals can make informed decisions that safeguard children and promote positive change for families.

 1. Seeing the Child Behind the Case

-One of the most vital elements of a good assessment is ensuring the child is not just part of the process - but at the heart of it.
+One of the most vital elements of a good assessment is ensuring the child is not just a part of the process - but at the heart of it.
 Children have the right to be heard, and their views should meaningfully shape decisions about their lives (NSPCC Learning, 2023).

 That means going beyond ticking boxes.
 Social workers are encouraged to see and speak with each child in the family independently where possible.
 Creating that space, even briefly, can allow children to express their views, concerns, and experiences without external influence.
 If this isn’t possible, it’s important to record why and seek other opportunities.

 But listening isn’t only about words.
 Observing how a child interacts with their caregivers and environment, their play, their body language - all of this helps build a fuller picture of their lived experience.
-Using age-appropriate approaches such as drawing, play, or sensory-based communication can help ensure the child feels understood and valued.

 Reflective questions for practice:

-- Have I arranged to see each child individually?
+• Have I arranged to see each child individually?

-- Have I made communication accessible for children with additional needs?
+• Have I made communication accessible for children with additional needs?

-- What does this child’s behaviour say about how they’re experiencing the world?
+• What does this child’s behaviour say about how they’re experiencing the world?

 2. Creating Space for Reflection and Professional Curiosity